manubange/Spiral_test/README.md

 # Demo Instructions
 To run the example scripts (spiral.m and determineBetaBurstsPatxx.m), adjust the working directory and add the toolboxes to path
 spiral.m loads a spiral drawn by a studyparticipant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.
-determineBetaBurstsPatxx calculates burst characteristics of one example dataset (LFP_patxx.mat).
+determineBetaBurstsPatxx.m calculates burst characteristics of one example dataset (LFP_patxx.mat).
 determineBetaBursts.m loads 10 seconds of modelled electrophysiological data (LFP.mat)

 Expected time to run:
 - spiral.m < 1 minute
+- determineBetaBurstsPatxx.m < 1 minute
 - determineBetaBursts.m < 1 minute

 Expected output can be seen in
+- SpiralPatxx.jpg, SpiralHC.jpg, and SpiralModel.jpg
-- Powerspec.jpg
+- PowerspecRest-Draw.jpg and Powerspec.jpg
-- BetaBurstDetermination.jpg
+- BetaBurstDrawing.jpg and BetaBurstDetermination.jpg

 # System requirements